Jermauria Rasco: College career

 After high school, Rasco committed to play college football for the LSU Tigers.
 He played at LSU from 2011 through 2014, playing all four years in 48 games, with 26 starts.
 Rasco finished his college career with 154 career tackles, with the most coming his senior season, with 71 tackles in 2014.

 Professional career

 Green Bay Packers

 On May 8, 2015, Rasco signed with the Green Bay Packers.
 On September 5, 2015, Rasco was waived/injured.
 He was placed on injured reserve until he was released on December 29, 2015.

 Tampa Bay Buccaneers

 On February 5, 2016, Rasco was signed to a futures contract by the Tampa Bay Buccaneers.
 On April 29, 2016, he was waived.

 Pittsburgh Steelers

 On August 15, 2016, Rasco signed with the Pittsburgh Steelers.
 On September 3, 2016, he was released by the Steelers as part of final roster cuts.

 Coaching career

-University of Arizona
+Arizona

 In March 2019, Rasco joined the University of Arizona Football coaching staff under coach Kevin Sumlin as the team's Defensive Analyst.

-University of Louisiana at Lafayette
+Louisiana

 As of 2023, he currently works as the player development coordinator for football for the Louisiana Ragin' Cajuns football team.

+LSU

+On March 20, 2024, Rasco was hired by his alma mater, LSU, as a defensive analyst.

+Mississippi State

+On February 11, 2026, Rasco was hired as the assistant defensive line coach for the Mississippi State Bulldogs.